Thank you! (We’re funded)

 Our friends at Black Box Engineering, MaxGrip, Van Bodegraven Elektromotoren, Bakker Sliedrecht and Repair, FACTA, ENGIE, UNIIQ, Geckotech, AWS, Grimpe Communicatie, Districon, Gordian, Compris Consulting, Julio Karto, Makana Eyre and many others have been instrumental in helping us get where we are now.
 While we are not yet where we want to be, we do feel that we can build on a solid foundation.

 A special thanks to the Yes!Delft community!
 The team in Delft creates an environment where collaborative innovation is the norm.
-At the start of our great endeavour, Yes!Delft provided guidance, support as well as a place to share ideas, frustration and big wins.
+At the start of our great endeavor, Yes!Delft provided guidance, support and a place to share ideas, frustrations and big wins.
 The latests ranking puts them at the #4 spot of incubators in Europe.
 For us, they are #1.
 By far.

 As data scientists, it is incredibly rewarding to work with heavy equipment and tangible assets.
-The opportunity to learn what is signal and what is noise – knowing that it is vital to be right – is what motivates us.
+The opportunity to learn what is signal and what is noise—knowing that it’s vital to be right—is what motivates us.
 With the investment from UNIIQ and ENGIE Technical Services we are keen to explore how we can further improve our predictions about when and why equipment fails.
 We believe that in 5 to 10 years, 0% unplanned downtime will be the new norm.
 We want to contribute our part.
 And to get there, we’ll need to get to work.
-So, let’s get on with it!
+So: let’s get on with it!